mjdamgaard/UP-Web-Project/drafts/README_draft_aug.md

-And in a similar vein as this, we could also imagine that users might want to compare competing websites in order to figure out which option suits them best (by utilizing the predicates that they are especially interested in), as well as comparing programs/apps, operating systems, programming APIs, etc.
+And in a similar vein as this, we could also imagine that users might want to compare competing websites in order to figure out which option suits them best (by utilizing the predicates that they are especially interested in), as well as comparing competing programs/apps, operating systems, programming APIs, etc.